shield02/alx-higher_level_programming/0x03-python-data_structures/README.md

 > 1-element_at - Script that retrieves an element from a list for a given index
 > 2-replace_in_list - Script that replaces an element of a list at a specified position
 > 3-print_reversed_list_integer - Script to print the list elements in reverse
+> 4-new_in_list - Script that replaces an element in a list without modifying the original list